FranLucchini/cvat/site/content/en/docs/api_sdk/sdk/auto-annotation.md

 `detect` must be a function/method accepting two parameters:

 - `context` (`DetectionFunctionContext`).
-  Contains invocation parameters and information about the current image.
+  Contains information about the current image.
-  The following fields are available:

-  - `frame_name` (`str`).
-The file name of the frame on the CVAT server.
+  Currently `DetectionFunctionContext` only contains a single field, `frame_name`, which contains the file name of the frame on the CVAT server.
-  - `conf_threshold` (`float | None`).
-The confidence threshold that the function should use to filter objects.
-If `None`, the function may apply a default threshold at its discretion.

 - `image` (`PIL.Image.Image`).
   Contains image data.